draftbit/twitter-lite/README.md

     ```
 5.  `yarn/npm test` and make sure all tests pass
 6. Add your contribution, along with test case(s).
 Note: feel free to skip the ["should DM user"](https://github.com/Preposterous/twitter-lite/blob/34e8dbb3efb9a45564275f16473af59dbc4409e5/twitter.test.js#L167) test during development by changing that `it()` call to `it.skip()`, but remember to revert that change before committing.
 This will prevent your account from being flagged as [abusing the API to send too many DMs](https://github.com/Preposterous/twitter-lite/commit/5ee2ce4232faa07453ea2f0b4d63ee7a6d119ce7).
+7. Make sure all tests pass.
+8.  `git add` the changed files
-7. When all tests pass, run `npm run precommit` for linting with [prettier](https://www.npmjs.com/package/prettier)
+9.  `npm run precommit` to lint with [prettier](https://www.npmjs.com/package/prettier)
-8. Commit using a [descriptive message](https://chris.beams.io/posts/git-commit/) (please squash all your commits into one!)
+10. Commit using a [descriptive message](https://chris.beams.io/posts/git-commit/) (please squash all your commits into one!)
-9.  `git push` and submit your PR!
+11. `git push` and submit your PR!

 ## Credits